spine-examples/todo-list/client/angular/README.md

     ```

     This command will run the web application on `localhost:4200` and adjust it to work
-    with a backend server on the `localhost:8080` and a development Firebase application.
+    with a backend server on the `localhost:8080` and a development "spine-dev" Firebase application.

 3. Navigate to `localhost:4200`, the app will automatically reload if you change any of the source files.